 How safe is a Nutmeg investment?

 There has been a lot of press coverage over the fact that Nutmeg has yet to make a profit as a company.
 In fact Nutmeg's lost over £9m in 2016.
 As with most robo-advice propositions their business model becomes profitable once they hit £1billion to £1.5billion AUM (assets under management).
-Nutmeg has just hit £1billion AUM.
+Nutmeg has hit £1billion AUM.
 So as strange as this may sound some early stage losses are to be anticipated and Nutmeg secured a further £42million in funding from backers at the end of 2016 and another £45million at the start of 2019.
 Not only that but Nutmeg also raised a further £4million via its crowdfunding campaign on Crowdcube in June 2019.
 In any event, Nutmeg holds clients' investments with a 'custodian bank', this is a specialised financial institution responsible for safeguarding a firm's, or individual's, financial assets.
 Clients' assets are therefore separate from Nutmeg assets so should not be affected if the company failed in the future.
 You can find out more information in Nutmeg's FAQs*.
 Also any investments in Nutmeg are covered by the Financial Services Compensation Scheme which covers investments up to £50,000.

 What are customers' views regarding Nutmeg's service?